MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/teams-connected-sites.md

-## Manage Teams connected team sites and channel sites
+## Manage Teams connected team and channel sites

 Teams connected team sites and channel sites are managed differently than the typical SharePoint team site.
 Certain site information and permissions can only be managed from the parent team site in Microsoft Teams settings.
 Learn more about how to [view and manage specific settings and permissions in Teams](https://support.microsoft.com/office/manage-team-settings-and-permissions-in-teams-ce053b04-1b8e-4796-baa8-90dc427b3acc#:~:text=If%20you%E2%80%99re%20a%20team%20owner%2C%20you%27re%20in%20control,or%20permissions%20you%20want%20to%20use.%20See%20More) connected channel sites.